racebase-run/RaceBase/api/documentation/index.md

 will return the current total number of results in our database.

 All available Routes are listed on the sidebar, with their documentation available by clicking through.

+**Routes with a "+" next to them are public, and those with a "-" require authorization to access.**